Kei-Shin/frontierstation14.com/README.md

 ## Getting Started

-Install [https://github.com/nvm-sh/nvm](Node Version Manager) and use the latest LTS
+Install [Node Version Manager](https://github.com/nvm-sh/nvm) and use the latest LTS

 ```bash
 nvm use --lts